dumbmatter/backboard/API.md

 In many of these functions, `key` can be either the value of an object's key or a key range such as from `backboard.lowerBound(lower, open)`, `backboard.upperBound(lower, open)`, `backboard.only(value)`, or `backboard.bound(lower, upper, lowerOpen, upperOpen)`.

 ### `objectStore.iterate(key, direction, callback)`

+This is an abstraction of IndexedDB's cursors which allows you to iterate over a range of values in an object store.

+The first two arguments are optional, so you can also call it like `objectStore.iterate(key, callback)`, `objectStore.iterate(direction, callback)`, or `objectStore.iterate(callback)`.

+`key` is a key or key range such as from `backboard.lowerBound(lower, open)`, `backboard.upperBound(lower, open)`, `backboard.only(value)`, or `backboard.bound(lower, upper, lowerOpen, upperOpen)`.
+If not supplied, all objects will be iterated over.

+`direction` is either 'next' or 'prev', determining whether you start at the beginning and work forward ('next') or start at the end and work back ('prev').
+Default is 'next'.

+`callback` is a function that is run for every object and recieves three arguments.
+First, the object itself.
+Second, a function `shortCircuit` that, when called, will stop iteration after the current object.
+Third, a function `advance` that allows you to skip over multiple records similar to `IDBCursor.advance`.

+If the return value of `callback` is an object or a promise that resolves to an object, the original object will be updated with that value.

+See [the README](README.md#iteration) for example usage.

 ### `objectStore.index(name)`